Updated: Jan 22

-A photo by Mercy Hasselblad from our wedding day in December.
+A photo by Mercy Hasselblad from our wedding day.

 If you do not know the love of God, I hope that this post helps you understand His love for you.
 While we were yet sinners, Christ died for us.
 No matter how you treat God or feel about Him, He will continue to give to you and shower love upon you and answer your cries for help.